john-cd/rust_howto/bk/src/rust_install/index.md

 For more details, peruse the [Getting Started][book~rust~ch01-00-getting-started]↗ chapter of the Rust book.

 Fifth, consider adding your project to source control.
-If you use `git`, you can initialize it using the `git init` command and add a `.gitignore` file to skip the folder where `cargo` stores its cache and outputs:
+If you use `git`, initialize your repository using the `git init` command and add a `.gitignore` file to skip the folder where `cargo` stores its cache and outputs:

 ```txt
 target/